UNDP-Accelerator-Labs/national_innovation_ecosystems_toolkit/How to incubate an innovation unit or lab/Multistakeholder governance model for an innovation lab - Ecuador/Factsheet multistakeholder governance model_Ecuador.md

 menu_parent: 4
 ---

-## A GOVERNANCE MODEL FOR AN INNOVATION UNIT RUN BY DIVERSE ACTORS
+## A governance model for an innovation lab or unit run by diverse actors

 **What it does.**